bobankamenarac/solflare-task/README.md

 - solflare-api.postman_collection,
 - solflare-api.postman_environments

 Open Postman and import them.
+After that select "Solflare" environment.
 Then check collection where inside solflare folder there are subfolders for different test scenarious.
 First three scenarious can be run by entering every request and sending it.
 For forth scenario it must be runned all together, next to folder there are "..." symbol, click on it then run.